Advertisement

 Naive Looking Creatures that Can Actually Kill You

-Cone Shells – Cone snails or cone shells are predatory sea creatures (snails and molluscs) which are found on almost all the beaches of Australia.
-Some of the commonly found shells include the razor shells, limpets, abalones, turban shells, top shells and periwinkles.
+Cone snails or cone shells are predatory sea creatures (snails and mollusks) which are found on almost all the beaches of Australia.
+Some of the commonly found shells include razor shells, limpets, abalones, turban shells, top shells, and periwinkles.
 All of these are known to be toxic, but some of these are extremely venomous.
-Their pretty looking shells attract you towards them and once you make the mistake of touching them, they release neurotoxic peptides causing you pain, numbness, swelling and in worst case scenario, death!
+Their pretty-looking shells attract you towards them and once you make the mistake of touching them, they release neurotoxic peptides causing you pain, numbness, swelling, and in the worst-case scenario, death!

-Magpies – These pretty black and white birds are harmless during most time of the year, but come August and they suddenly turn into evil, blood drawing aggressors.
-Mid August to October is their nesting season, during which these birds become quite aggressive.
+These pretty black and white birds are harmless during most time of the year, but come August and they suddenly turn into evil, blood-drawing aggressors.
+Mid-August to October is their nesting season, during which these birds become quite aggressive.
 Males, in particular start swooping down on people, trying to protect their young ones from a possible threat.
 People have incurred serious injuries during such attacks, in the past.
 Some even lost their eyes!

 Related post